renee-valentinebc/BetterCloud-Custom-Integrations/BambooHR/README.md

 # BetterCloud <> BambooHR Trigger Integration

+## Installation Guide
+### Pre-Requisites
+* Postman
+* BetterCloud Admin Access
+* BambooHR Admin Access
+* WebHooks are enabled in BambooHR.
+This is enabled by going through BambooHR support.
+### Environment Variables
+* bcAdminEmail
+* bettercloudIntegrationId
+### Setting Up BambooHR Webhooks
+### Setting Up BetterCloud Triggers
+### Setting Up Inbound Request Transformer
+#### Building the Request Endpoint
+* Need:
+  * BetterCloud API Key
+  * Triage Script ID
+## What is an Inbound Request Transformer?

 ## Best Practices
-* For onboarding, do not monitor off status = "active" IF Onboarding Date !== Creation Date OR not all crucial information is filled out upon creation.
+* For onboarding, **DO NOT** monitor off the field "Status" IF Onboarding Date !== Creation Date OR not all crucial information is filled out upon user creation.
   * Questions to Ask during Scoping:
       * When a user is created, is all the information that you plan to send to BetterCloud inputted upon creation?
       * Do you onboard as soon as a user is created?
 Or is that usually at a later date?